SheathedBlade/quartz/content/Characters/Driardos Malairse.md

 	- [[Lucien Demeri]]: Co-member of the original party of heroes
 	- [[Nero Carnegoa]]

-## Empyrean Essence
+## Protean Essence

-*The below information are results from testing the individual of their "empyrean essence", or the essence of the associated Concept.
+*The below information are results from testing the individual of their "protean essence", or the essence of the associated Concept.
 This is sorted in order by the associated calendar month they are known for (except for the Creator).*

 |      **Concept** | **Amount of Essence**                       |
 | ---------------: | :------------------------------------------ |